DVidal1205/obsidian-vault/School/Spring 2024/COT3100/Unit 1 - Logic and Proofs.md

 - $p \to q \leftrightarrow \lnot p \lor q$ Biconditional (2 statements):
 - $p \leftrightarrow q \leftrightarrow (p \to q) \land (q \to p)$

+### Propositional Satisfiability
+- A compound proposition is satisfiable if there is an assignment of truth values to its variables to make it true